Skip to content

 [200, 300, 300, 300, 400]

 You can also use cum_weight parameter.
-It stands for commutative weight.
-By default, if we will use the above method and send weights then this function will change weights to commutative weight.
-So to make the program fast use cum_weight.
+It stands for cumulative weight.
+By default, the function calculates cumulative weights from standard weights.
+So to expedite the program, use cum_weight.
 Cumulative weight is calculated by the formula:

-cum weight = weight of previous element + its own weight
+cum weight = weight of previous elements + its own weight

 Example: